dominiclizarraga/dominiclizarraga.github.io/_posts/2023-10-09-financial-wisdom-over-forks.md

 ## Sales

+- Get with your referals, friends, uncles, cousins, people you were in school with and offer your services, it'd more easy if they own a company or have a decision makier position.

 - When it comes to consulting, once you finish a project and haven't worked on securing another project, it's very likely that you'll end up doing nothing.

 - Therefore, in the hypothetical case that you finish "Project A" in December, dedicate 80% of your time to the project to get it done, and 20% on sales activities (attending meetups, calls, creating content, follow-ups).